-The Marriott’s Way Heritage Trail Project is a three-year project to better research, conserve, interpret, and educate people about the railway heritage of the route, and the plants and wildlife that colonised it once the trains had stopped running.
+The Marriott’s Way Heritage Trail Project is a project to better research, conserve, interpret, and educate people about the railway heritage of the route, and the plants and wildlife that colonised it once the trains had stopped running.

 Over the course of the £650,000 two-and-a-half year project there will be a host of activities, events, and work taking place.
 These will document and preserve the industrial heritage of the former railway line and encourage more people to use the much loved, traffic free, 26 mile route which already attracts over 100,000 cyclists, walkers and horse riders every year.